efuzy/efuzy/docs/src/pages/options/app-internationalization.md

 ---
 title: App Internationalization (I18n)
-desc: How to use vue-i18n in a Quasar app.
+desc: How to use vue-i18n in a Efuzy app.
 related:
   - /options/rtl-support
-  - /options/quasar-language-packs
+  - /options/efuzy-language-packs
 ---
 Internationalization is a design process that ensures a product (a website or application) can be adapted to various languages and regions without requiring engineering changes to the source code.
 Think of internationalization as readiness for localization.

 ::: tip
 The recommended package for handling website/app is [vue-i18n](https://github.com/kazupon/vue-i18n).
-This package should be added through a [Boot File](/quasar-cli/boot-files).
+This package should be added through a [Boot File](/efuzy-cli/boot-files).
 On the Boot File documentation page you can see a specific example for plugging in vue-i18n.
 :::

 ## Setup manually

-If you missed enabling i18n during `quasar create` wizard, here is how you can set it up manually.
+If you missed enabling i18n during `efuzy create` wizard, here is how you can set it up manually.

 1. Install the `vue-i18n` dependency into your app.